 Road Trip Budget Planner – Extras and Other Costs

 Even with the most careful planning, the unexpected happens so we now know to just plan for it.
 Sometimes the extra expense is for a good thing, like eating at a special local restaurant you come upon which is outside your planned food budget or an opportunity to participate in an activity you didn’t know existed when planning your road trip but you just can’t miss.
 And sometimes it’s a bad thing, like a broken down car or malfunctioning camping gear.
 We’ve had multiple flat tires, Dave once got a speeding ticket in Montana which had to be paid for ON THE SPOT, and we’ve fled from campgrounds to hotels when weather got especially bad.
 Depending on the length of the trip, we usually put aside about 20-25 bucks a day extra, so when the unexpected happens, it’s no big deal and already included in our road trip budget planner.
+Hopefully, you won’t be faced with a speeding ticket as we did, but you might want to read about reckless driving in RVA and what to do should you be facing legal repercussions as a result of your driving – that is if your trip takes you down Virginia way.

 Road Trip Budget Planner – Upfront Costs